Gazmaths/gazmaths.github.io/_pages/about.md

 {: .text-center}

 ## Career Objectives
 I’m Gazali Agboola, a Ph.D. candidate in **Data Science and Analytics** at **North Carolina A&T State University**, with a strong focus on **machine learning**, **deep learning**, time series forecasting, and causal inference.
 My research spans disaster management, geospatial analysis, and intelligent systems for real-world impact.
-Currently, I serve as a **Data Science Research Assistant**, where I develop models that achieve over 99% accuracy in landslide susceptibility mapping and work on knowledge graphs for evacuation systems.
+Currently, I serve as a **Data Science Research Assistant**, developing models that achieve over 99% accuracy in landslide susceptibility mapping and working on knowledge graphs for evacuation systems.

-Before academia, I worked at FrieslandCampina WAMCO in Nigeria, where I led projects in credit risk, demand forecasting, and business operations, significantly improving performance metrics and revenue through data-driven decision-making.
+Before academia, I worked at FrieslandCampina WAMCO in Nigeria, where I led projects in credit risk, demand forecasting, and business operations.
+Through data-driven decision-making, I significantly improved performance metrics and revenue.

 I am highly proficient in **Python**, **R**, **SQL**, **SAS**, and **SAP**, and I enjoy building robust AI solutions using **PyTorch**, **ensorFlow**, Docker, and cloud platforms like AWS and GCP.
 I’ve developed systems for landslide detection, credit card fraud analysis, and AI-driven chatbots like Edu-Navigator using GPT-3.5.
 You’ll find more about my work below: